scionproto/scion/doc/manuals/common.rst

             address.
 If the router is behind NAT, this field must be set to the non-public address;
             that is, the address that the router should bind to.

+      .. option:: options
+         Arbitrary string.
+Format and semantics are defined by each underlay protocol.
       .. option:: bfd, optional

          :term:`Bidirectional Forwarding Detection (BFD) <BFD>` is used to determine